whleucka/hyper/README.md

 Shortest transaction:	       0.00
 ```

-Based on this results, Nebula achieved a transaction rate of 6,951.04 trans/sec.
+Based on this result, Nebula achieved a transaction rate of 6,951.04 trans/sec.
 Leaf achieved 7,204.38 trans/sec, and Laravel achieved 632.77 trans/sec.

 These numbers demonstrate the strong performance of Nebula and Leaf, making them excellent choices for high-traffic applications.